osdevisnot/supertag/README.md

 > See [**Custom Elements Everywhere**](https://custom-elements-everywhere.com/) - a fantastic initiative by [Rob Dodson](https://github.com/robdodson) which tracks support for many popular frameworks.

-However, the ergonomics around vanilla web components are too low level and often inconvenient.
-This is where `Supertag` plays a role.
+However, the ergonomics around vanilla web components are too low level and often inconvenient, which is where `Supertag` plays a role.

 Primary focus for `Supertag` is to make **authoring and shipping** web components as painless as possible while still staying true to its minimalism promise.

 ## Installation

-Grab a copy from [unpkg](https://unpkg.com/supertag) CDN:
+Grab a copy from [CDN](https://unpkg.com/supertag):

 ```html
 <script src="https://unpkg.com/supertag"></script>